bestia-dev-archived/cargo_crev_reviews_workspace/cargo_crev_reviews/README.md

 For developing it is practical to have all this files as files.
 But before release an automation task converts this files to strings and put them into the rust code.

 The micro-server will accept mostly [POST](https://developer.mozilla.org/en-US/docs/Web/HTTP/Methods/POST) with json similar to  [json-rpc](https://www.jsonrpc.org/specification).
 But sure I had to modify it to something more adequate for my use-case.
-I think in the future I will change that even more to something more adequate.
+I think in the future I will change that even more to something even more adequate.

 ```bash
 Syntax: